Handbook Clinic Research Accreditation Student Support Staff

 PROGRAMMES OFFERED BY THE DEPARTMENT

-The process of application for the Chiropractic Programme:
+The process and requirements for application to the BHSc Chiropractic Programme:

-• All applicants need to apply to the Central Applications Office.
+• All applicants need to apply via the Central Applications Office: CAO: Home.

-The requirements for application for the Chiropractic Programme:
+The process and requirements for application to the MHSc Chiropractic Programme:

 Contact Information